cilliantighe/Interactive_Graphics_P5/01_randomness/07_Random_Gaussian_2_Dimensions/README.md

 ## Random Gaussian: 2 Dimensions

 ### Draw Method
 This sketch will be using two dimensions to place the circles to be drawn.
-Similar to the previous sketch, this one will be using the 'randomGaussian' function but it will be used for both the x and y direction.
-A standard deviation, mean and loc variable are declared for the x and y positions.
+Similar to the previous sketch, this one will be using the 'randomGaussian' function but it will be used for both the x and y direction.A standard deviation, mean and loc variable are declared for the x and y positions.
 The standard deviation does not have to be the same for the x and y.

 ```js
   // Returns a random number between 1 / -1 (68%), 2 / -2 (97%).
 Mean of 0 and Standard Deviation of 1